MicrosoftDocs/memdocs/memdocs/configmgr/comanage/autopilot-enrollment.md

 1. Select **Yes** to automatically install the Configuration Manager client.

 1. Specify the client installation command-line parameters.
 You can copy these parameters from the co-management properties page.
+For more information and specific command-line parameters, see [Get the command line from Configuration Manager](how-to-prepare-Win10.md#get-the-command-line-from-configuration-manager).

     :::image type="content" source="media/intune-comanage-settings.png" alt-text="Co-management settings in Microsoft Intune.":::